awais-w/movie-listings/README.md

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The project is doing the following
+##The app is doing the covering the following requirements

 - Using TMDb Movies Now Playing API to populate the movie listing
 - Using TMDb Movie genres API to fetch and display the genre titles